cranzy/terraform-provider-mirantis/mirantis/mcc/README.md

   - `install_flags`: The MKE flags that you can set for the MKE installation, i.e. san, orchestrator, etc.
   - `upgrade_flags`: Upgrade flags which are used on performing MKE upgrade

-  -`msr`: The terraform block for the MSR product containing all the required attributes for the installation.
+  -`msr`: The optional terraform block for the MSR product containing all the required attributes for the installation.
   - `image_repo`: The repository where to pull the MSR installation images
   - `version`: Which MSR version to be installed
   - `replica_ids`: Used to identify the *type* of assigning that MSR does on its hosts.
 MSR finds the highest replica id and assigns sequential ones starting from that to all the hosts without replica ids.